-Students will develop their group projects under the direction of their Project Advisory Committee and the coordinator of the POTH 624 course.
-The committee will be made up of a Supervisor from the Faculty of SPOT, and a clinical supervisor/consultant, if applicable.
+Students develop their group projects under the direction of their Project Advisory Committee and the coordinator of the POTH 624 course.
+The committee is made up of a Supervisor from the Faculty of SPOT, and a clinical supervisor/consultant, if applicable.